Sex Offender Monitoring and the Law

 - San Diego State Parole and San Diego County Probation have specialized sex offender supervision officers for those on probation and parole.

-- Outpatient SVP's are closely supervised by the state Department of Mental Health/Liberty Healthcare, including GPS and daily supervision contact.
+- Outpatient SVP's are closely supervised by the Department of State Hospitals/Liberty Healthcare, including GPS and daily supervision contact.
 Liberty is responsible for day-to-day supervision of each SVP.
 They work closely with local law enforcement in this process.

 - Every law enforcement agency in San Diego participates, including state and federal agencies.
 Full time assigned agents to the SAFE team from the Sheriff, San Diego Police, state parole, county probation, District Attorney